-Sometimes it's hard to keep track of all the paperwork you might need for your degree.
+Sometimes it's hard to keep track of all the paperwork you might need.
 Below is a list of common forms for current students.
-Don't worry; if you come into the office, we can direct you to the appropriate piece of paperwork.
+Don't worry; if you contact our office, we can direct you to the appropriate piece of paperwork.
 Just know if you experience a problem, there might be a form that can help you fix it!